 The Lost and Found is located on a hanging rack, outside the cafeteria doors during school hours.
 Students and/or parents may claim articles before or after school or during recess or lunch.
 Small items like rings, wallets, key chains, hair scrunchies, and calculators are kept in the office.
 After a reasonable time period, Forest Hill School donates unclaimed items to charity.
-However, you will receive ample warning in the Falcon Feature.
+However, you will receive ample warning via Parent Square..